EE2SE/F1_Data_Scraper/README.md

 #### Insight 6

 Age doesn't matter.
 There seems to be uniform distribution of starting/finishing positions and the drivers' ages.
+Map shows the percentage.
+Data is normalised by age group as to avoid the skew of a perhaps there being more drivers of certain age group than others.

 <p align="center">
 <img src="img/insight6_1.png" width="300">